Verkhoturye: History

-Verkhoturye was founded in 1598 by Vasily Golovin and Ivan Voyeykov on the site of the Vogul settlement of Neromkar.
+Verkhoturye was founded in 1598 by Vasily Golovin and Ivan Voyeykov on the site of the Mansi settlement of Neromkar.
+Western Mansi was recorded to be still spoken in the vicinity of the town around the end of the 18th century.
 There were major fires in 1674 and 1738.
 The railroad arrived in 1906.
 It lost town status in 1926 and regained it in 1947.
 Two oil pipelines pass through the area and there are plans to build an oil refinery.

 In contrast to the surrounding mining towns, Verkhoturye has been relatively untouched by industrialization and much of its historic appearance has been preserved.
 Being one of the oldest Russian settlements east of the Urals, and with forty churches in the area, Verkhoturye is considered one of the centers of Russian Christianity.
 Famous churches include the Trinity Church (1703–1712), Nikolay Monastery (established in 1604) with the Cathedral of Exaltation of the Holy Cross (1905–1913), and Transfiguration Church (1821).
 In addition, the town houses the oldest female monastery beyond Urals (established in 1621).

+Some Polish insurgents of the January Uprising were exiled in Verkhoturye in the 1860s.